Allowances over and above salary or wages

 An employer should also check with Inland Revenue (external link) on the payment of allowances, and which ones are taxable and non-taxable.

-Employee’s entitlement to be paid for travelling time
+Payment for travelling time

 Whether or not an employee is entitled to be paid for travelling time will depend on the circumstances, and the employment agreement or workplace policies, (with the exception of home and community support workers if the Home and Community Support (Payment for Travel Between Clients) Act 2016 (external link) applies).